 Pluto's 248-year-long elliptical orbit can take it as far as 49.3 astronomical units (AU) from the Sun.
 (One AU is the mean distance between Earth and the Sun: about 150 million km or 93 million miles.)
 From 1979 to 1999, Pluto was actually closer to the Sun than Neptune, and in 1989, Pluto came to within 29.7 AU of the Sun, providing rare opportunities to study this small, cold, distant world.

-Since its orbit is so elliptical, when Pluto is close to the sun, its surface ices thaw, rise and temporarily form a thin atmosphere.
+Pluto has a thin atmosphere with two distinct layers.
 Pluto's low gravity (about 6 percent of Earth's) causes the atmosphere to be much more extended in altitude than our planet's atmosphere.
 Pluto becomes much colder during the part of each orbit when it is traveling far away from the sun.
-During this time, the bulk of the planet's atmosphere is thought to freeze.
+Earlier expectations that during this time the bulk of the planet's atmosphere would freeze are not withstanding observations made as Pluto moves out from the sun.

 The Hubble Space Telescope photographed Pluto and Charon in 1994 when Pluto was about 30 AU from Earth.
-These photos showed that Charon is grayer than Pluto (which is red), indicating that they have different surface compositions and structure.
+These photos showed that Charon is grayer than Pluto (which appears to have a slightly red hue), indicating that they have different surface compositions and structures.

-It isn't known whether Pluto has a magnetic field, but its small size and slow rotation suggest little or no magnetic field.
+It isn't known whether Pluto has a magnetic field, but its small size, low density and slow rotation make one unlikely.

 Because Pluto and Charon are so small and far away, they are extremely difficult to observe from Earth.
 In the late 1980s, Pluto and Charon passed in front of each other repeatedly for several years.
 Observations of these rare events allowed astronomers to make rudimentary maps of each body showing areas of relative brightness and darkness.